Bioethics Resources

 Toolkit: Bioethics and Race #BlackBioethics

-The #BlackBioethics Toolkit, hosted by bioethics.net, serves as a resource on articles about bioethics and race, specifically about African-Americans and Black People in the U.S.
+The #BlackBioethics Toolkit and interactive infographic, hosted by Bioethics Today, serves as a resource on articles about bioethics and race, specifically about African-Americans and Black People in the U.S.

-#BlackBioethics also includes a list of black bioethicists.
+This toolkit also includes a list of diverse bioethicists.
 The list is intended to amplify their voices and increase awareness of their expertise and work.
 It is intended to be a shared, continually growing, community resource.

 Race, Bioethics, and Public Health Project – Yale Interdisciplinary Center for Bioethics